bellymonster/Weighted-Soft-Label-Distillation/README.md

 # Rethinking soft labels for knowledge distillation: a bias-variance tradeoff perspective
 Accepted by ICLR 2021

-This is the offical PyTorch implementation of paper "Rethinking soft labels for knowledge distillation: a bias-variance tradeoff perspective".
+This is the offical PyTorch implementation of paper [Rethinking soft labels for knowledge distillation: a bias-variance tradeoff perspective](https://arxiv.org/abs/2102.00650).

 ## Requirements
 + Python >= 3.6